djcriley/java-rpg/README.md

 # King of Blood City - Java RPG
 This is a 2d story teller/adventure rpg game built with Java.
-This was a group project for my COMP 055 - Application Development class.
-My group consisted of Greg Jewell, Nitin Pinnamaneni, Pranav Jammalamadaka.

 This project was built in 2 months.
 We used Eclipse as our primary IDE, with Git for version control.